hande-qmc/hande/documentation/users_guide/hubbard.rst

     Must be defined if using 64-bit integers as the determinant bit-strings with a 32-bit compiler for performing parallel FCIQMC calculations.
-DSFMT_MEXP
+DISABLE_LANCZOS
+    Default: not defined.

+    If defined then Lanczos diagonalisation is disabled.
+This removes the dependency on the TRLan DSFMT_MEXP
     Default: 19937.